Exiaee/NYCY-PP25-1st-group-Final-Project/README.md

-# NYCY PP25 1st group Final Project
+# NYCU PP25 Final Project - Image Retrieval Based on Perceptual Hashing and CUDA
+This project aims to design a content-based image retrieval (CBIR) system using **Perceptual Hash** to efficiently identify visually similar images.
+By extracting compact hash representations, the system enables fast ***search by image*** functionality in large-scale datasets.

+To address performance bottlenecks, parallel computing techniques are employed: **NVIDA CUDA** for GPU acceleration, and **OpenMP** for CPU multi-core parallelism have been included.
+These methods are applied to both hash generation and comparison phases to improve efficiency.
+The system seeks to deliver real-time image similarity retrieval with enhanced scalability and performance through the integration of perceptual hashing and high-performance parallelization.

 - A command-line utility to generate pHash values for images in a dataset
-- A graphical interface to compare images using Hamming distance
+- A graphical interface to compare images using **Hamming distance**

 ## Subprojects

 ### 📊 [pHash_Serial_OpenMP_GCC_O3](./pHash_Generation_Serial_OpenMP_GCC_O3/)